helidon-io/helidon-labs/hols/oci-basic-setup/README.md

    1. OCI Compute instance with firewall opened at port 8080.
    2. OCI Virtual Cloud Network with a Security List containing an Ingress at port 8080.
    3. Policies to allow OCI Logging and Monitoring services to be accessed from the provisioned OCI Compute instance.
-2. Generate a Helidon MP OCI project using Helidon cli.
+2. Generate a Helidon MP OCI project using Helidon CLI.
 3. Use OCI Cloud Shell to run this example through.

 ## Prerequisite